-Pets are such a big part of so many of our lives and you rely on Coronado Pet Hospital as the animal clinic Rio Rancho pet owners trust to act in the best interest of their cats and dogs.
+Pets are such a big part of our lives.
+You can rely on Coronado Pet Hospital as the animal clinic Rio Rancho pet owners trust to act in the best interest of their cats and dogs.
 Whether you are a cat person or dog person, or one of the rare combinations of both, your pet is a part of your family that you want to keep happy and healthy.
-You owe it to yourself, your family, and your pets to learn the truth about spaying and neutering your cats and dogs.
+You owe it to yourself, your family, and your pets to learn the facts about spaying and neutering your cats and dogs.

 Stray cats and homeless dogs are a major problem in all kinds of communities throughout the country.
-Animal shelters are full of unwanted or unclaimed cats and dogs, and often the ones on the street have it far worse off.
-The process of spaying and neutering pets controls the spread of wild cats and dogs, and serves to keep your pet happy and healthy.
+Animal shelters are full of unwanted or unclaimed cats and dogs, and the ones on the street have it far worse off.
+The process of spaying and neutering pets controls the population of homeless cats and dogs and, at the same time, serves to keep your pet happy and healthy.

-The animal health care professionals at Coronado Pet Hospital are part of a highly respected animal hospital Rio Rancho relies on for the finest care of their valued pets.
-They can answer any questions you may have on the following information regarding the spaying and neutering process of your cat or dog.
+The animal health care professionals at Coronado Pet Hospital are part of the highly respected animal hospital Rio Rancho relies on for the finest care of their valued pets.
+They can answer any questions you may have regarding the spaying and neutering of your cat or dog.

 What Does It Mean to Spay or Neuter My Pet?

-Spaying or neutering is a surgical procedure used to prevent cats or dogs from reproducing.
+Spaying or neutering is a surgical procedure that removes the sexual organs from cats or dogs.
 Females are spayed, while the males are neutered.
-The surgery can also serve to prevent physical and behavioral issues.
-Scientific research continues to find more effective methods to sterilize household pets, such as the chemical solutions used for wildlife.
+The surgery prevents reproduction but can also affect the pet’s physical and behavioral health.

 Does It Hurt to Get Spayed and Neutered?